 For example, you can hard boil extra eggs and slice extra veggies, then assemble the salad in portions as you need it.

 - Lettuce.
 A bed of soft lettuce is the perfect base for this salad.
 It catches the dressing and is packed with folate and iron.
-Boston or Bibb lettuce is our choice.
+Boston, Bibb, or butter lettuce is our choice.
 You can also use mixed greens if you prefer.

 - Potatoes + Green Beans.
 Use both of these veggies, or choose just one.
 Once boiled, they’re transferred to an ice bath, which ensures they’re the ideal crisp-tender texture.

 - Tomatoes.
-Cherry tomatoes are a delicious juicy, fresh element.
+Cherry tomatoes are a deliciously juicy, fresh element.
 Plus, they add beautiful color to the salad.
 Any ripe tomatoes work well here.